tts-tcq-2024/conclusive-in-java-Manikandan9559/README.md

 Think about guiding refactoring-work in your regular/project teams.
 Think of the day-to-day work done in your team, and improving the quality of code.

 You have seen a few workflows in this repository.
 They are quality-gates to prevent duplication, control complexity and prove functionality.
-Do you think some of them have potential to guide code-improvements in your team? **_enter yes/no**
+Do you think some of them have potential to guide code-improvements in your team? **yes**

 During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!)
-**_enter the practice here**
+**1. Follow Single-responsibility principle and make methods Single responsible.**
+**2. Reduce both CNN and Cognitive complexity in existing code.**
+**3. Write test cases which are effective, not just for coverage percentage.**
+**4. Maintain classes with relavant methods and functionalities only.**
+**5. Avoid switch case statements.**